ros-infrastructure/ros_buildfarm/doc/configuration_options.rst

 * **Jenkins job timeouts**: the number of minutes after which a job should be aborted.

+* **Jenkins job label**: the label expression to restrict the execution of a job to a specific computer or group of machines.

 * **Notification emails**: the notification about job statuses can be send to:

   * a list of statically configure email addresses